arnaudmiribel/streamlit-extras/CONTRIBUTING.md

-# 🚀 Setting Up Your Streamlit Extra 🚀
+# Contributing your own extra

-In this guide, you'll learn how to set up a Streamlit Extra, either for a new function or an existing one.
-Streamlit Extras are a great way to extend the functionality of Streamlit and share your work with the community.
-Let's get started! 🌟
+In this guide, you'll learn how to publish a new Streamlit extra, either from a new function or an existing package.
+Let's get started!

+## Requirements

+Set up linting to standardize your code by running `pre-commit install`, which will then check the formatting of the files you added.

-## For a New Function (Not Yet on PyPi) ✨
+## Case 1: From a new function (not yet on PyPi)

-1. Create an empty directory for your extra in the `src/streamlit_extras` directory. 📂
+1. Create an empty directory for your extra in the `src/streamlit_extras` directory.

-2. Add a `__init__.py` file to provide metadata for showcasing your extra in the Streamlit Hub. 📝
+2. Add a `__init__.py` file to provide metadata that will appear in our docs.

 ```python
 # extras/<extra_name>/__init__.py